Old cures,other wise known as Folk Medicine,

 mounds of dirt along with the people that

-possessed them, I am honored to give thanks
+possessed them.
+I am dedicating this page to

-the healing of the sick.
-For they were true
+contribution to the healing of the sick.
+For they